Fátima, Portugal: Marian apparitions and "Sun miracle"

 Francisco died in 1919 and Jacinta in 1920, during the international Spanish flu pandemic.
 Lucia dos Santos became a nun and lived until 2005.
 The two who died young were beatified on 13 May 2000 by Pope John Paul II, and were canonised by Pope Francis on 13 May 2017, the hundredth anniversary of the first apparition.

 Subsequent development

 The construction of the sanctuary and the steady visits by pilgrims stimulated local development.
 In addition to construction of a large shrine, basilica, and sanctuary, the complex includes a hotel and other facilities.
 The town of Fátima was elevated to the status of city on 12 July 1997.

 In the early 21st century, numerous residents of the parish (primarily from its business sector) worked to have Fátima designated as an independent municipality.
-The project, led by Júlio Silva, engineer and ex-president of the Junta de Freguesia (Parish Council), was vetoed in July 2003 by President of Portugal Jorge Sampaio.
+The project, led by Júlio Silva, engineer and ex-president of the Junta de Freguesia (Parish Council), was vetoed in July 2003 by Portuguese President Jorge Sampaio.